-Purpose and Use The purpose of this table is to provide, for the two years prior to the start of the GD17 price control period and for the GD17 price control period itself, supplementary details on Insurance business support services required to run the business.
+Purpose and Use The purpose of this table is to provide, for the two years prior to the start of the GD23 price control period and for the GD23 price control period itself, supplementary details on Insurance business support services required to run the business.
 This data informs the analysis of the opex cost base and may be used for benchmarking purposes.
-Instructions for For each year, provide details on the Insurance costs, broken down

-into the following subcategories:
+Instructions for Completion For each year, provide details on the Insurance costs, broken down into the following subcategories:

 Insurance Premiums

 Loss or Damage due to Adverse Events

 Property - Building and Contents

 Engineering Failure

 Crime and Theft

 Goods in Transit

 Business Interruption

 Trade Credit Insurance

 Motor Vehicles

 Legal Expenses

 Network Assets

 Terrorism and Sabotage

 Aviation

-Other Costs
+- Other Costs

-Third Party Legal Liability
+- Third Party Legal Liability

-Employer's Liability
+- Employer's Liability

-Public and Product Liability and Professional Indemnity
+- Public and Product Liability and Professional Indemnity

-Motor Vehicle Liability
+- Motor Vehicle Liability

-Environmental Impairment Liability
+- Environmental Impairment Liability

-Other Costs
+- Other Costs

-o Employee
+- Employee

-Personal Accident and Sickness Insurance
+- Personal Accident and Sickness Insurance

-Income Protection Insurance
+- Income Protection Insurance

-Private Medical Insurance
+- Private Medical Insurance

-Life Assurance
+- Life Assurance

-Travel
+- Travel

-Directors & Officers
+- Directors & Officers

-Employment Practice Liability
+- Employment Practice Liability

-Pension Trustees Indemnity (recharged to pensions)
+- Pension Trustees Indemnity (recharged to pensions)

-Other Costs
+- Other Costs

-Self Retained Claimed Costs (below deductable)
+- Self Retained Claimed Costs (below deductable)

-o Broker Fees
+- Broker Fees

-Other Insurance Costs Where the subcategory Other Costs or Other Insurance Costs is used, an explanatory note shall be included in the commentary to business plan submission.
+- Other Insurance Costs

+Where the subcategory Other Costs or Other Insurance Costs is used, an explanatory note shall be included in the commentary to business plan submission.

 The totals in rows 81 and 83 are populated automatically.

 The consistency check in row 84 verifies for each year if the total of Insurance costs in Table 3.11c Insurance equals the total controllable Insurance cost before Income received and capitalisation recorded in Table 3.1a Opex by Activity Type.
 The check shall be "OK" for each year; any anomalies shall be explained in the commentary to the business plan submission.